mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 occur, competition thrives, passions flare.
 But all takes place in an atmosphere of honesty and truth.
 Individuals can express their feelings without fear and problems are openly dealt with.
-In non- psionic societies, much is kept secret within the mind.
+In non-psionic societies, much is kept secret within the mind.
 A Zhodani visiting the Imperium would be appalled by the deviousness and dishonesty that pervades society.